thdiaman/GDDownloader/README.md

 ====================================
 GDDownloader is a data downloader for the GitHub API.
 The tool allows to download all information offered for a repository, including commits, issues, commit comments, issue comments, issue events, as well as the source code of the repository.
+The tool uses the GitHub API v3, for which more information can be found [here](https://developer.github.com/v3/).

 Prerequisites
 -------------